The Seljuk Han of Anatolia

 Eravşar, 2017. p.
 145; photo I. Dıvarcı

-> The Iğdir Şerafeddın Ejder Han lies along the Doğubeyazit-Kağizman caravan route connecting eastern Anatolia to western Iran.
+The Iğdir Şerafeddın Ejder Han lies along the Doğubeyazit-Kağizman caravan route connecting eastern Anatolia to western Iran.
 This road is known as the Koçak Passage road.
 It lies 30 kms south of Iğdir, within the village of Harmandöven.
+It is situated at an altitude of about 1750 meters on the range of hills west of Mount Ararat.
 The modern highway leading to the village passes to the east of the han.
 This northern route allowed caravans departing from Iran to reach the key cities of Eastern Anatolia by passing south of Mount Ararat (Ağri Daği), which was an easier way to reach Iğdir.
 There, the route merged with the southern branch leading from Erzurum to Ağri and then the reunited route continued eastwards from Doğubeyazit to Tabriz and Sultaniye, which became capital cities at the end of the Seljuk period during the reign of the Ilkhanids.
 It is believed that this route served as the link between the cities of Tabriz and Batumi.

-> The upper areas of the crown door and the tympanum, where the inscription would normally be located, have been damaged.
+The upper areas of the crown door and the tympanum, where the inscription would normally be located, have been damaged.
 There is no existing inscription or recording concerning the han.

 As there is no inscription, researchers have formulated different opinions about the construction date.
 H.R.
 Unal has dated the building to the end of 13th century-beginning of the 14th century in relation to the form of the crown door and its plan consisting of a single large space.
 The plan, construction techniques, materials of this han display features common to hans built in the 14th century, such as the Karacabey Issiz, the Hanönü and the Kurttepe Hans.
 The design of the entrance of these hans is similar as well.